ImpressiveTaste/avr16eb32-stepper-drive-mplab-mcc/README.md

 <img src="images/SPEED_EX2.gif" width="350">

 This GIF shows the second example, which has the motor change its speed and direction via software.
+The speed and steps can be changed in software.